mypappa/MDEF/docs/reflections/term2/remixing materials/remixing materials.md

 is also nourished by my body, my sweat, my breath, my energy. when i get sick it becomes strong and thick, and when it gets weak, it revives from my health.

 when i die, it remains as a carrier of my spirit to its next host. i don’t know it’s origin but i imagine it travels through non-linear time adapting to each epoque... to be continued

+## material design exercise
+`Choose one recipe you would like to work on for your project and further develop it (experiment, modify additive,quantities, methodology).
+You will need to:`
+`- Design it (aesthetics/images/sketches)`
+`- Research on ingredients (origins & properties)`

+Even though I really enjoy playing with materials and forms hands-on, I have been very skeptical with the 'circularity' of biomaterials and all the supposedly sustainability they promote.
+However, I did enjoy the 'cooking' part as i don't practice it very often at home (!).
+The process of building something from scratch collectively, with a lot of improvisation and then seeing it transformed, becoming a concrete object with its own story, is something I have missed in my journey through the master so far.
+It becomes clear that -again- the most appealing part for me is the **story** of the materials.
+The unknown story behind them and their possible stories ahead.
+That being said, with my group we tried to approach this exercise with a concept that would provoke wondering, questioning, 'shaking the ground' of our mindsets.
+We decided to use human and cat hair as a main additive which was admittedly unattractive.
+Mixing it with gelatine made it even more disgusting, which at the same time made it more interesting.
+We decided it to weave our story around this paradoxical repulsion towards our body's drivatives, which apparently are perfectly described by the word 'abjects': objects from our immediate bodies that we reject and interpret as disgusting, dead, as parting from us. eg hair, pee, sweat, blood, etc...
+We aimed to challenge the boundaries between accepted and unaccepted as culturally constructed and serving the maintainance of social order and power dynamics.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTZpcyv6Zmo69rrEVO2iqHWpvicUL2Kk1IY5dcfrgXwKCSHXubCtKOYx4v0cWrTejzpAgGK4-agALSO/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+`team: Korbinian, Marielle, Myrto, Stella